Azimuth Quant

 Cost Robustness Frontier

-Joint stress test: funding/swap (annual %) on BTC exposure and round-trip spread+slippage (bps) applied on an allocation-turnover proxy.
+Joint stress test: carry (annual %) on BTC exposure and round-trip spread+slippage (bps) applied on an allocation-turnover proxy.
 Heatmap shows CAGR advantage vs BTC.

 Cost Sensitivity